How to Get Rid of Visceral Fat

 THIS POST MAY CONTAIN AFFILIATE LINKS.

-There are several types of fat in your body, and while it’s healthy to have some body fat, visceral fat or “belly fat” can increase your risk for diabetes, heart disease, stroke and certain types of cancer.
-Visceral fat can build up quickly, but the good news is that a mix of lifestyle habits, food and exercise can help reduce the visceral fat in your body.
-Check out our best tips for how to get rid of visceral fat and why it’s important to do so.
+There are several types of fat in your body.
+While it’s healthy to have some body fat, visceral fat—also known as “belly fat”—can significantly increase your risk for type 2 diabetes, heart disease, stroke, and certain types of cancer.
+Fortunately, a combination of healthy lifestyle habits, proper nutrition, and targeted exercises can help you reduce visceral fat.
+Here are the best expert-backed tips on how to get rid of visceral fat and why it’s so important.

-What Are the Risk Factors of Visceral Fat?
+What Are the Health Risks of Visceral Fat?

 • Cardiovascular disease